NZMSA/2019-Phase-1/Cognitive services/README.md

 ## So what am I getting out of this guide?

-If you have read 'til this point I'm glad you are interested!
+If you have read to this point I'm glad you are interested!
 In this module of **MSA 2019**, we will be making a simple React JS web application in form of **'Try not to laugh challenge the game'** *(if you have not heard of this challenge just google it 😛)*.

 Your app will utilize the power of **Vision API** *(Face)* in order to detect and response to player's emotion in **real time!!**

-So, basically not only you will learn about building a basic web application in **React JS** *(Which is really popular right now)* and implementing AI capabilities into your web app, you will finish this module with a fully functional web application you can show off to your mates or employers. 👍
+So, basically not only you will learn about building a basic web application in **React JS** *(Which is really popular right now)* and implementing AI capabilities into your web app, you will finish this module with a fully functional web application you can show off to your mates and employers. 👍

 <p align="center"><img src="images/demo.gif"/></p>